Useful information

 What if I am in receipt of state benefits?

-In most cases you can still volunteer, and volunteering is a great way to enhance your skills and experience if you are seeking work.
-For guidance we would recommend speaking to your Job Centre before volunteering.
+In most cases, you can still volunteer.
+For guidance, we would recommend speaking to your local Job Centre first.

 Do volunteer roles ever lead to paid roles?